What Is Corporate Social Responsibility?

 - Commitments to ensure diversity in the workforce across race, gender, and sexual orientation

-Corporate America has played a meaningful role in responding to natural disasters.
-For example, in 2017, Walmart and its foundation committed more than $20 million toward relief efforts related to Hurricane Harvey in Texas.
-And in 2018, Home Depot said it would commit $3 million for disaster relief efforts in communities impacted by Hurricanes Florence and Olivia, the California wildfires, and flooding in the Midwest.
+Another common manifestation of CSR plays out after natural disasters.
+For example, in 2017, Walmart and its foundation committed up to $20 million toward relief efforts related to Hurricane Harvey in Texas.
+In 2018, Home Depot said it would commit $3 million for disaster relief efforts in communities impacted by Hurricanes Florence and Olivia, the California wildfires, and flooding in the Midwest.

-One could argue that CSR and sustainability programs should exist for their own sake.
-But the durability and support of these programs can improve if companies learn that they can actually help a company succeed financially.
+One could argue that CSR programs should exist for their own sake, but the durability and support of these programs can improve if companies see direct benefits.
+There’s evidence that companies with robust CSR programs benefit from better public relations, happier customers, and improved company profits that will satisfy stakeholders.

-In some cases, the positive financial impact is clear and logical.
-For example, a move to use renewable energy sources, such as solar panels, at corporate campuses might result in lower electricity costs over time.
-In fact, many studies suggest that there is a positive correlation between CSR programs and company profits.
+In some cases, the positive financial impact is clear.
+For example, a shift toward renewable energy sources like solar panels at corporate campuses might result in lower electricity costs over time.

-A report by IO Sustainability and Babson College’s Lewis Institute for Social Innovation reviewed hundreds of CSR program studies and found that they can have a strong positive impact on market value and overall brand reputation, while also reducing risk for the company.
-The report noted that CSR programs have the potential to:
+A report by Babson College reviewed hundreds of CSR program studies and found that they can have a strong positive impact on market value and overall brand reputation, while also reducing risk for the company.
+The report's findings included the potential of CSR programs to:

 - Reduce systemic risk by up to 4%